Study in the UK

 Undergraduate scholarships for international students in UK, nearly always still require to pay some costs yourself towards your university education.
 Make sure you find out what is and is not covered by your scholarship or financial support scheme.

-Study in the UK Brexit, what does it all mean?
+Study in the UK after Brexit, what does it all mean?

 If you are thinking about how to apply for university in UK, you may be unsure about how the UK leaving the EU might affect you.